DaniTheHack3r/eJPT-certification/information_gathering/01_passive_information_gathering/06_subdomain_enumeration_with_sublist3r.md

 Sublist3r can fetch information from different sources, and it could get information from subdomains that were available and now they are not, or even subdomains that are not public anymore.

-Note: it might not work sometimes, because some sources could be blocking your requests as they sometimes setup a request limit.
+**Note**: it might not work sometimes, because some sources could be blocking your requests as they sometimes setup a request limit.